irw-smu/Traders-SMU-Ian-Williams/L2/Week1/course_material/README.md

 # Personal Goals Document - Traders@SMU Alpha Program

-Ian Williams Irwilliams@smu.edu Level 1 (Junior) or Level 2 (Associate) Both?
-Not sure yet but will be attending as much as possible from both
+Ian Williams Irwilliams@smu.edu Level 1 (Junior) or Level 2 (Associate) Core- Will be attending some JQ sessions as well.

 1. Background in Quantitative Finance
 In this section, describe your current background in quantitative finance.
 This could include: